avigupta33/ShopClean/README.md

-# Shop Clean
+# Shop Clean - HackOff 3Project

 <img src="http://g.recordit.co/f5J1tW8Rbd.gif" width=700><br>

-## Tagline
-Ethical Shopping for the 21st Century

 ## Problem
 Despite the rapidly growing prevalence of online shopping, it is difficult for consumers to know whether the products they're spending their hard-earned money on are made ethically.
 For example, many reputable brands, including Nike and Adidas, sell products made with forced Uyghur labor in China.